sekilab/RoadDamageDetector/README.md

 If you use or find out our dataset useful, please cite [our paper](https://doi.org/10.1111/mice.12561) in the journal of [Computer-Aided Civil and Infrastructure Engineering](https://onlinelibrary.wiley.com/journal/14678667):

-Maeda, H., Kashiyama, T., Sekimoto, Y., Seto, T., & Omata, H. Generative adversarial network for road damage detection.
-Computer‐Aided Civil and Infrastructure Engineering.
+Maeda, H., Kashiyama, T., Sekimoto, Y., Seto, T. and Omata, H. (2020).
+Generative adversarial network for road damage detection.
+Computer‐Aided Civil and Infrastructure Engineering, 36(1), pp.47-60.

-@article{maedagenerative,
-  title={Generative adversarial network for road damage detection}, author={Maeda, Hiroya and Kashiyama, Takehiro and Sekimoto, Yoshihide and Seto, Toshikazu and Omata, Hiroshi}, journal={Computer-Aided Civil and Infrastructure Engineering}, publisher={Wiley Online Library}
-}

 ## Abstract